lgw2/lgw2.github.io/_teaching/csci127-summer-2020/program5.md

 ---
 collection: teaching
 title: "Program 6"
-venue: "Due July 5"
+venue: "Due June 25"
 type: "Programming Assignment"
-date: 2019-07-05
+date: 2020-06-25
 ---

 ## Logistics
-* Due date: Friday, July 5th no later than 11:59 p.m.
+* Due date: Thursday, June 25th no later than 11:59 p.m.
-* Submission instructions: upload your solution, entitled YourFirstName-YourLastName-Program6.py to the BrightSpace Program 6 Dropbox.
+* Submission instructions: upload your solution, entitled YourFirstName-YourLastName-Program5.py to the BrightSpace Program 5 Dropbox.
 * Deadline Reminder: Once the submission deadline passes, BrightSpace will no longer accept your Python submission and you will no longer be able to earn credit.
 Thus, if you are not able to fully complete the assignment, submit whatever you have before